Manage your Dropship and Multi-Vendor Marketplace Shipping

 Understanding multi-vendor marketplace shipping

 By default, Shopify always assumes a single origin for each shipment.
 Marketplace shipping costs are calculated on the basis that the order is being picked, packed and shipped from a single location (e.g. your warehouse or shipped via a vendor).
 However, this model only really applies in the best-case scenario.
 In many cases, orders can be far more complex.
 So, what do you do when the shipping involved in an order is more complicated?

 The merchant and vendor origins are other potential problems when it comes to marketplace shipping.
 What if a customer in the US places an order for items from a US vendor and a Canadian vendor?
 Their order will involve both a domestic and international shipment, and that’s not something Shopify can manage for you, straight out of the box.
 What you need to find a solution that understands the pain-points that can arise within a shipping marketplace but one which seeks to eliminate them entirely.
-With Jetti, though, orders like this are no problem at all.
+With Jetti, though, you can manage such orders with ease.
 Here’s our two-step process for getting started.

 Step 1: Paying vendors for shipping

 If your vendors are shipping direct to your customers, you need to figure out how to cover the shipping costs involved.
 Most won’t ship for free.
 To deal with this problem, you have two options:

 Option A - You supply vendors with shipping labels

 With Jetti, vendors print shipping labels from a dropship portal from our discounted USPS account or by integrating your own carrier.
 If you supply the shipping labels to the vendor, there’s no need to pay vendors to cover shipping costs.
 This is great for small vendors who can take advantage of discounted rates.

 Option B - Vendors invoice you for marketplace shipping

 If you don’t want to supply vendors with labels (e.g. maybe they want to use their current shipping app and carrier), the alternative is to have the vendor ship the item.
 In this case, you need to pay the vendor to cover those shipping costs.